 • Typing your name on an electronic form

 • Using a PIN

 Basically, an electronic signature includes most kinds of signatures where you did not use an ink pen.
 So all non-wet signatures are a form of electronic signature.
 Electronic signatures are usually used to acknowledge messages, transactions, or that you received a document or message.

 Digital signatures are the most secure way to sign a document electronically.
 Digital signatures require private and public keys and certificates of authority.
-It can get a bit complicated, but just know that digital signatures are more secure than most types of electronic signatures.
+It can get a bit complicated, but just know that digital signatures are more secure than most other types of electronic signatures.

 When Is A Wet Signature Required?

 In the year 2000, the Electronic Signatures in Global and National Commerce Act (also known as ESIGN) went into effect.
 Part of the act says that wet signatures and electronic signatures hold the same weight.

-Technically speaking, there isn’t any difference between the wet signature and electronic signatures.
+Legally speaking, there isn’t any difference between a wet signature and an electronic signature.
 That being said, some companies and organizations prefer certain kinds of signatures over others.
 The ESIGN act allows these companies to accept or reject different kinds of signatures based on personal preferences.

 You’ll notice that most companies that issue loans or purchases will require that you sign with a wet signature of some sort, whereas they’ll use an electronic signature for withdrawals or simple acknowledgment.
 It’s probably safe to assume that a business will require a wet signature whenever money or debt are involved, like when signing a loan or a contract.
 However, an electronic signature is good enough when information is being delivered or trading hands.

 While there are a lot of advantages to using a wet signature, such as knowing that everyone is on the same page before they sign a document, the use of paper documents also presents a few disadvantages.